11 November 2017

 However, as energy storage devices they are commonly used in electronic flashguns, cardiac defibrillators, electronic ignitions etc. where their stored energy can be released suddenly to generate very high voltages.

 A supercapacitor is basically a very big capacitor.
 Researchers are attempting to build supercapacitors using graphene; a remarkable super material promising strength and lightweight.
 A working version is a way off yet, but watch the supercapacitor space.

 Redox Flow Batteries

-Basically a more complicated version of standard battery technology (using an electrolyte between two dissimilar metals to create chemical energy storage) the Redox battery enhances this affect by using two electrolytes instead of one.
-They promise light weight and offer up to four times the lifespan and much greater storage.
+Basically, a more complicated version of standard battery technology (using an electrolyte between two dissimilar metals to create chemical energy storage) the Redox battery enhances this effect by using two electrolytes instead of one.
+They promise lightweight and offer up to four times the lifespan and much greater storage.

 The prototypes are still in the lab, for a more complete list of the latest battery research [read more here].
 In summary, yes plenty of research is being thrown into alternatives to Lithium so it's not so much a matter of IF only WHEN.